mddujali/express-telegram-bot/README.md

 # Express.js with Telegram

-Simple project that implements Telegram bot with Express.js
+Simple project that implements Telegram Bot with Express.js.

 ## Requirements

 - Node.js 22.x.x or higher
 - NPM 10.x.x or higher
+- Install [Ngrok](https://ngrok.com/) to expose your local server to the internet

+# Telegram Bot Polling
+- Run `npm run build` to build the project
+- Run `node --no-network-family-autoselection ./dist/bot/polling.js` to start the bot

+# Telegram Bot Webhook
+- Run `npm run dev` to start the server
+- Run `ngrok http <port>` to expose your local server to the internet